The-Duchess/CS350-Summer2015/assignment4.md

             G ← [2, 6, 1]
             H ← [0, 1, 2]

-            // these can be customized to change the ammount of excess
+            // these can be customized to change the amount of excess
             // but we are allowing so we don't really care ARR_x ← [F, D, G, A] // array of conglomerates for X ARR_y ← [G, D, E, H, B] // array of conglomerates for y